ITRS-Group/cordial/tools/geneos/cmd/_docs/reload.md

-Send a reload signal to all matching instances whose `TYPE` supports them.
+The `reload` command sends a reload signal to all matching instances whose `TYPE` supports them.